geersch/nestjs-getting-started/docs/07-exception-filters.md

 }
 ```

 The only thing left is to implement the catch method.
 We are going to keep it simple and translate the exception into a `409 Conflict` response.
-The body will include the type of the exception that was thrown.
+The body will include the type of exception that was thrown.
 In a more real-world example, you could for example, also localize a custom error message and return it as well.

 ```ts
 import { ArgumentsHost, Catch, ExceptionFilter, HttpStatus } from '@nestjs/common';